carine-h/carine-h.github.io/posts/blog_8.md

 ## What to Expect on November 3rd
 According to my ensemble of choice, look for the following on election day:
-- Biden wins with 275 electoral votes
+- Biden wins with 372 electoral votes
-- Trump gets 260
+- Trump gets 163
-- Biden bags Pennsylvania, Ohia, Iowa, and Arizona - all critical batteleground states
+- Biden bags Pennsylvania, Georgia, Iowa, North Carolina, Florida, and Arizona - all critical [battleground states](https://www.cbsnews.com/news/2020-presidential-election-battleground-states-to-watch/).
-- Trump takes home Florida and North Carolina
+- Republicans could lose Texas